iwlytteot/esp8266-doorbell/README.md

 # WiFi doorbell
-A simple WiFi doorbell using [WiFiManager](https://github.com/tzapu/WiFiManager)
+A simple WiFi doorbell using [WiFiManager](https://github.com/tzapu/WiFiManager).
+After doorbell is rang, notification will show up in mobile app.

 ## Requirements
 - esp8266 microchip
+- smartphone (most likely with android)

 ## How to get started
 - connect your chip to voltage & have your WiFi router on